 “Excellence, then, is not an act but a habit.”
 Aristotle

-Benefits of a Schedule:
+Benefits of making a daily schedule for yourself

 - If you’re self-employed, it’s imperative to manage your time with daily, weekly, and monthly task scheduling — this keeps you on track and frees your mind from unnecessary decision-making